MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 <!-- https://go.microsoft.com/fwlink/?linkid=2194484 and 2211538 -->

 In Managed Environments, admins can limit how broadly users can share canvas apps, custom copilots, and copilot extensions.
-To configure these rules, select a managed environment from the environments list in the Power Platform admin center.
+To configure these rules, select a Managed Environment from the environments list in the Power Platform admin center.
 Then, select **Edit Managed Environments** in the command bar.
 The sharing rules are located in the **Limit sharing** section.

 :::image type="content" source="media/managed-environment-limit-sharing.png" alt-text="Screenshot of an Edit Environment Management settings screen, with Limit sharing highlighted.":::